MBACP - Integrative Counsellor and Bereavement Specialist

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hello, my name is Kadija and I am an integrative counsellor and bereavement specialist.
 I use various approaches to work with my clients, including the Humanistic Approach, Psychodynamic and Cognitive Behaviour Therapy (CBT).
 I am non-judgemental and always use my empathic understanding to be in my clients world.

 I can help you to explore deeper, which can lead to self-discovery and help to change old negative perceptions, thoughts and behaviours, to new and fresh ways of thinking and behaving, with a new way of seeing the world around you.

 As a counsellor, I have always been lucky to interact quickly with my clients, which makes it easier for them to confide in me and in turn helps them to overcome various challenges and different mental health conditions, such as anxiety, depression, phobias, trauma, post traumatic stress disorder (PTSD) and more.

-I work private at my therapy clinic at, 78-80 Borough High St, London SE1 ILL.
+I work privately at my therapy clinic at, 78-80 Borough High St, London SE1 ILL.
 However, I am willing to meet elderly and disabled clients in their homes.
-My working hours are, 10am to 18pm Tuesdays to Fridays and 11am to 17pm Saturdays
+My working hours are, 10am to 8pm Mondays to Fridays and 11am to 7pm Saturdays and Sundays.

 Training, qualifications & experience